tinoryj/EPCDedup/README.md

 * Note :
   * Need to restart the machine after each reinstallation to use the `isgx` device normally.
   * [2020.11.12] Trying to build `isgx` with `dkms` to avoid system reboot for testing.
+  * System kernel needs rate-limiting the output.
+  * Kernel thread needs sleep when idle, or will lead to kernel suspend.

 #### Signing SGX Driver (Run with secure boot enabled)